SCons/scons/testing/framework/test-framework.rst

 Tests using the inline ``TestSCons.write()`` method can fairly easily be converted to the fixture based approach.
-For this, we need to get at the files as they are written to each temporary test folder.
+For this, we need to get at the files as they are written to each temporary test directory, which we can do by taking advantage of a debugging aid:

 ``runtest.py`` checks for the existence of an environment variable named ``PRESERVE``.
-If it is set to a non-zero value, the testing framework preserves the test folder instead of deleting it, and prints its name to the screen.
+If it is set to a non-zero value, the testing framework preserves the test directory instead of deleting it, and prints its name to the screen.

 So, you should be able to give the commands::